Geny Catamo

-Geny Cipriano Catamo (born 26 January 2001) is a Mozambican professional footballer who plays as a winger or wing-back for Primeira Liga club Sporting CP and the Mozambique national team.
+Geny Cipriano Catamo (born 26 January 2001), sometimes known simply as Geny, is a Mozambican professional footballer who plays as a right winger for Primeira Liga club Sporting CP and the Mozambique national team.

 Club career

 Maxaquene and Black Bulls

-In Mozambique, he started his football training in CD Maxaquene, becoming a youth international for Mozambique, and then he moved on to the Black Bulls youth academy, another club from Maputo.
-Under a protocol with FC Porto, the Black Bulls' best players travelled to Porto in 2018 to play with FC Porto's youth team.
-Catamo played well, but bureaucratic problems at the beginning and different views on the transfer model with the Black Bulls prevented Catamo from moving to FC Porto.
+In Mozambique, he started his football training in Maxaquene, becoming a youth international for Mozambique, and then he moved on to the Black Bulls youth academy, another club from Maputo.

+Under a protocol with Porto, the Black Bulls' best players travelled in 2018 to play with Porto's youth team.
+Catamo played well, but bureaucratic problems at the beginning and different views on the transfer model with the Black Bulls prevented Catamo from moving to Porto.
 He also had a trial at Benfica, but he didn't stay there either.
-He ended up at Amora FC, a Portuguese club whose football SAD was owned at the time by Mozambican investors.
+He ended up at Amora, a Portuguese club whose football SAD was owned at the time by Mozambican investors.

-Amora FC
+Amora

 Catamo arrived in Portugal in 2018.
-His performances for Amora FC's junior and senior teams prompted Sporting CP to recruit Catamo in 2019.
+His performances for Amora's junior and senior teams prompted Sporting CP to recruit Catamo in 2019.

 Sporting CP

-On 11 June 2019, Catamo joined the youth academy of Sporting CP from Amora FC in a loan deal.
+On 11 June 2019, Catamo joined the youth academy of Sporting CP from Amora in a loan deal.
 Catamo signed a professional contract with Sporting in September 2020 after spending the 2019–2020 season at the club's Cristiano Ronaldo Academy.
-He made his first bench for the first team in September 2021 against Porto, wearing jersey number 57.
+He made his debut for the first team on 29 December 2021, playing the last 30 minutes of a 3-2 victory against Portimonense.

-After two loan spells with Vitória Guimarães and Marítimo, and back to the Sporting CP's main squad, on 22 December 2023, Catamo signed a new five-year contract with Sporting CP, with his release clause being set at €60 million.

-On 6 April 2024, Sporting CP beat SL Benfica with two goals from Catamo and this victory increased their lead at the top of the league.
-With his two goals in Sporting CP's 2-1 home win in the Lisbon derby, Catamo decided the game, helped his team win the three points and was the player of the match.
+After two loan spells with Vitória Guimarães and Marítimo, Catamo joined the first team again, and on 22 December 2023, he signed a new five-year contract with Sporting, with his release clause being set at €60 million.
+That season he made 41 appearances and scored 6 goals in all competitions.
+On 6 April 2024, Sporting won the Lisbon derby against Benfica 2-1, with both goals coming from Catamo, who was also named as the man of the match.
+Catamo scored seven goals in all competitions in the 2024–25 season, as Sporting completed a domestic double for the first time since the 2001–02 season, and successfully defended their league title.
+On 13 December 2025, Catamo scored a brace as Sporting beat Aves 6-0.

 International career

 Catamo represented the Mozambique U20 in December 2018, scoring on his debut in the 2018 COSAFA U-20 Cup.
 He had previously played in the 2017 COSAFA Under-17 Championship.

 Catamo debuted with the senior Mozambique national football team in a 2–0 win over Mauritius on 10 September 2019, again scoring in his debut.
-In October 2021 he scored in a World Cup Qualifier with his goal being Mozambique's only goal in a 3–1 loss to Cameroon.
+On 28 December 2025, he converted a penalty and provided an assist in a 3–2 victory over Gabon during the 2025 Africa Cup of Nations, securing his nation's first ever win in the competition.